dotlang/language/doc/RFE.md

 Of course if channel is buffered, the buffer will be used for read/write.
 == core
-There are utility functions to create timed or always on channels (to be used as default in a select)
+There are utility functions to create timed or always on channels (to be used as default in a select) == Ex res
+Exclusive resources (sockets, file, ...) are implemented using channels to hide inherent mutability of their underlying resource.

-? - Replace ex-res with channels
+Y - Replace ex-res with channels
 What if I have a function which expects a file to write to?
 This will provide some kind of polymorphism.
 The channel data structure (r or w) will have a channel-id, channel-type, buffer-specs and functor.

+N - A binding can be either data, function or a type.
+Type
+functionName
+dataName
+Don't we need a keyword to separate them?
+No.

 ? - Use links for ToC.